dazaun/test-repo/README.md

-this is a test repository created on CLI
+this is a test repository